-Early Considerations SPEAKING TO NEIGHBORS You're not required to tell your neighbors about your ADU, but it is always a good idea to talk with them early in the process about changes to your property.
+SEE FINAL PAGES OR QR CODE Early Considerations GAS CONNECTIONS AND APPLIANCES Some cities do not allow new gas connections or certain gas appliances.
+Check with your City early on.
+SPEAKING TO NEIGHBORS You're not required to tell your neighbors about your ADU, but it is always a good idea to talk with them early in the process about changes to your property.
 Who knows - learning about the process through your experience may help them decide to build an ADU too!
 SHARING SPACE Think about what it will be like to be a landlord or to share your property with someone.
 The tenant may share a backyard or wall and utilities.
 You may want to consider soundproofing, ventilation for cooking smells, utility costs, and any shared maintenance tasks.
 HOMEOWNERS ASSOCIATIONS (HOAS) If you live in an HOA, talk with your representative or board early.
 An HOA cannot prevent you from building or renting an ADU and cannot "unreasonably restrict" construction or design, but they may still have guidelines or standards to consider.
 HOAs may also ask to review your ADU plans.
-HISTORIC DISTRICTS If your property is in a Historic District, you may need to work with local staff to ensure that the proposed ADU is compatible with your existing structure and/or the historic district.
+HISTORIC DISTRICTS If your property is in a Historic District, you may need to work with local staff to ensure that the proposed ADU is compatible with your existing structure and/ or the historic district.
 Contact staff early to discuss requirements.
-DEED RESTRICTION ADUs may be subject to deed restriction (conditions or rules that are added to your property's deed).
+DEED RESTRICTION ADUS may be subject to deed restriction (conditions or rules that are added to your property's deed).
 Talk to staff to find out about local requirements.
 Think about your ADU goals and make sure they align with any deed requirements.
 UTILITIES New or separate utility connections may be required for ADUs, but not JADUs.
-Check the Directory (final pages) and reach out to your service providers for water, sewer, gas, and electricity early on in the process.
-Most of the county is served by PG&E. You can learn more about their process here ...
+Check the Directory (final pages) to find your service providers for water, sewer, gas, and electricity and contact them early in the process.
+Most of the county is served by PG&E. You can learn more about their process here is.
 SEPTIC If your property is outside of a sewer service district, you will need to meet county requirements when adding an ADU.
 You may have to increase your septic capacity or establish a new water source, which can be expensive.
 Contact the Alameda County Department of Environmental Health is early.
 FIRE PROTECTION DISTRICT If your property is in a high fire severity zone, your ADU may require additional review.
-Visit the Alameda County Wildfire Map to confirm, and if necessary contact local planning staff to find out about any special requirements.
-GAS CONNECTIONS AND APPLIANCES Some cities do not allow new gas connections or certain gas appliances.
-Check with your City early on.
+Visit the Alameda County Wildfire Map is to confirm, and if necessary contact local planning staff to find out about any special requirements. \approx SEE ALL URLS in the Directory (final pages).

-SECTION 2 Learning the Rules
+Learning the Rules